buffr-dev/nextjs-example/README.md

+This is a working prototype of a new library for file uploads for Next.js.

 # Motivation
 @buffr/next is an experimental headless UI library that simplifies file upload.
 Adding file upload to your app has a few gotchas related to styling and ux, as well as backend complications.
 This library seeks to abstract those gotchas away.